We’re only beginning to make games more accessible

 Figueroa: Let’s start off by defining difficulty, which is how the conversation first started.
 What does difficulty mean to you?
 What does it mean to your users, and is that different?

-Cannon: To me difficulty has two definitions in games.
+Cannon: To me, difficulty has two definitions in games.
 First one is, who is your target audience?
 What is the literacy level, gaming literacy, that your audience is comfortable with?
 The other is when you’re scaling difficulty in the game because you’re trying to teach the player something through game mechanics.
 We use difficulty to set a lesson plan for teaching players those mechanics.

 Johnson: The one misconception about people who advocate for accessibility in games is that they don’t want difficulty.
 That’s the furthest thing from the truth.
 Difficulty is why we play games — assonance, dissonance.
 The way we look at it, though, difficulty is not a single unified spectrum.
 It’s a bunch of independent attributes that can be applied across many facets.